zitadel/passwap/README.md

 encoding.
 This results in a single string containing all of the above for later password verification.

-It's origin can be found in [Glibc](https://man.archlinux.org/man/crypt.5).
-Passlib for python is the most complete implementation and there the
+Its origin can be found in [Glibc](https://man.archlinux.org/man/crypt.5).
+Passlib for Python is the most complete implementation and there the
 [Modular Crypt Format](https://passlib.readthedocs.io/en/stable/modular_crypt_format.htm)
 expands the subject further.
-Althought MCF is superseeded by the [Password Hashing Competition string format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md), passlib still provides the most complete documentation on the format and encodings used for each algorithm.
+Although MCF is superseded by the [Password Hashing Competition string format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md), passlib still provides the most complete documentation on the format and encodings used for each algorithm.

-Each althorithm supplied by Passwap is compatible with Passlib's encoding and tested against reference hashes created with Passlib.
+Each algorithm supplied by Passwap is compatible with Passlib's encoding and tested against reference hashes created with Passlib.

 ## Example

 First, we want our application to hash passwords using **bcrypt**, using the default cost.
 We will create a `Swapper` for it.
-When user would want to store `good_password` as a password, it is passed into `passwords.Hash()` and the result is typically stored in a database.
-In this case we keep it just in the `encoded` variable.
+When a user would want to store `good_password` as a password, it is passed into `passwords.Hash()` and the result is typically stored in a database.
+In this case, we keep it just in the `encoded` variable.

 ```go
 passwords := passwap.NewSwapper(